Agentic Orchestration

 2. Visualizing the Multi-Agent Swarm

 The secret to high-reliability agents isn't a better prompt; it's a better Architecture.
-I design systems where specialized agents "talk" to each other via a central blackboard.
+We design systems where specialized agents "talk" to each other via a central blackboard.

 3. The Manager-Worker Pattern

 In high-concurrency enterprise systems, a single agent gets overwhelmed.
-I implement the Manager-Worker Pattern:
+We implement the Manager-Worker Pattern:

 - The Manager Agent: Handles intent classification and task routing.
 It never touches the data; it only directs traffic.